What to Do If My Garage Door Cable Breaks

 Can You Replace It Yourself?

 For anything more complicated, like a heavy or insulated door, or any system with torsion springs, let the pros handle it.
 With smaller, basic garage doors, you could try DIY.
-However, if you have doubts, calling a professional will save you time and keep you safe.
+If you have any doubts, calling a professional will save you time and keep you safe.

 How to Replace a Garage Door Spring Cable